 In-duct Particle Removal

-Most mechanical air filters are good at capturing larger airborne particles, such as dust, pollen, dust mite and cockroach allergens, some molds and animal dander.
+Most mechanical air filters are good at capturing larger airborne particles, such as dust, pollen, dust mite, cockroach allergens, some molds, and animal dander.
 However, because these particles settle rather quickly, air filters are not very good at removing them completely from indoor areas.
 Although human activities such as walking and vacuuming can stir up particles, most of the larger particles will resettle before an air filter can remove them.

 - Flat or panel air filters with a MERV of 1 to 4 are commonly used in residential furnaces and air conditioners.
 For the most part, such filters are used to protect the HVAC equipment from the buildup of unwanted materials on the surfaces such as fan motors and heating or cooling coils, and not for direct indoor air quality reasons.
 They have low efficiency on smaller airborne particles and medium efficiency on larger particles, as long as they remain airborne and pass through the filter.